AhmedSAAhmed/Car-manufacturer-analysis/README.md

 4-Removed all records weight les than 4000

-5-Count value for all column
+5-Count value for all column-